mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Energy Efficient: This weapon consumes 25% less
 Power than normal.

-Customising Ships

-High Yield: When rolling damage for a High Yield weapon or the performance of a High Yield screen, any ‘1’s rolled are counted as ‘2’s.
+High Yield: When rolling damage for a High Yield weapon or the performance of a High Yield screen, any ‘1's rolled are counted as ‘2's.
 Not applicable for missiles and torpedoes.
-Very High Yield: When rolling damage for a Very High Yield weapon or the performance of a Very High Yield screen, any ‘1’s and ‘2’s rolled are counted as ‘3’s.
+Very High Yield: When rolling damage for a Very High Yield weapon or the performance of a Very High Yield screen, any ‘1's and ‘2's rolled are counted as ‘3's.
 Very High Yield requires two Advantages.
 Not applicable for missiles and torpedoes.
 Intense Focus: These weapons are more tightly